-The insider advice on this page is from Wendy’s Trusted Travel Expert for France: Philip Haslett of Kairos Travel – Unique Provence.
+The insider advice on this page is from one of Wendy’s Trusted Travel Experts for southern France: Philip Haslett of Unique Provence.

-Philip crafts elegant, bespoke itineraries through the hidden pockets of France that, sadly, most travelers miss.
+Philip crafts elegant, bespoke itineraries through the hidden pockets of southern France that, sadly, most travelers miss.
 The reason he knows so many charming villages, country lanes, waterways, and cowpaths is the many years he spent captaining both hot-air balloons and luxury hotel barges: He frequently ended up in the middle of nowhere in rural France, making unusual discoveries and meeting interesting local characters.
-An Englishman who has lived in France—first Burgundy, now Provence—since 1987, he still personally guides the occasional Hollywood celeb and Forbes Lister, but usually he is too busy running his Provence-based travel firm.
-He can unlock the Palace of the Popes at night and just about every door in Bordeaux, helicopter you in to hike with shepherds in the Pyrenees, or ensconce you in a chic beachside villa whose guest list looks like the Oscars seating chart.
+An Englishman who has lived in France since 1987, he still personally guides the occasional Hollywood celeb and Forbes Lister, but usually he is too busy running his Provence-based travel firm.
+He can unlock the Palace of the Popes at night, unlock most doors in Bordeaux, helicopter you in to hike with shepherds in the Pyrenees, or ensconce you in a chic beachside villa whose guest list looks like the Oscars seating chart.
 From the Atlantic to the Mediterranean, he excels at trips that focus on food and wine or adventure (often a bit of both): enjoying oysters fresh from the sea, wine tasting with world-class sommeliers, canyoning in the Verdon Gorge, or surfing in Biarritz.
-Bear in mind that some of the sights he’ll recommend are so hidden that you may be better off using one of his magical English-speaking driver-guides than renting a car and attempting to navigate on your own.
+Bear in mind that some of the sights he’ll recommend are so hidden that you may be better off using one of his English-speaking driver-guides than renting a car and attempting to navigate on your own.

 Things to Do and See